vijayboopathy/vijayboopathy/README.md

 - 👋 Hi, I’m @vijayboopathy!
 - 👀 I’m interested in Linux and containers 🚚
-- 🌱 I’m currently python(neverending process) and go 📜
+- 🌱 I’m currently learning/improving my skills in python(neverending process) and go 📜
 - 💞️ I’m looking to collaborate on anything autotmation related 😄
 - 📫 How to reach me - You can reach out to me at 📧 vijayboopathy.e@gmail.com.